Page content

 The Pros and Cons of Industrial Policy

-Our annual international Pros and Cons conference, where academics and practitioners meet and discuss critical aspects of competition law and policy will take place in Stockholm on Monday 19 May, 2025.
-Previous conferences, widely attended by enforcers, lawyers and consultants, have been greatly appreciated and we are certain that this year’s event will be no exception.
+Our annual international Pros and Cons conference, where academics and practitioners meet and discuss critical aspects of competition law and policy took place in Stockholm on Monday 19 May, 2025.
+Previous conferences, widely attended by enforcers, lawyers and consultants, have been greatly appreciated and this year’s event was no exception.

 The debate highlights what policy-makers can do revive and unlock the economic potential in Europe without risking adverse effects on competition that may hurt consumers and economic growth over time.